iammaksud/CAMPUSTEA/README.md

 npm run dev
 ```

-The frontend will normally be available at:
+The frontend will normally run at:

 ```text
 http://localhost:5173